Types of Legal Opportunities

 LAFLA is an Equal Opportunity Employer

 LAFLA awards fellowships to a select number of eligible summer law clerks through the LEIF Program, launched in 2021.
-LAFLA recognizes the existence of racial inequity in the educational system and the lack of diversity in the legal community.
-LAFLA also acknowledges the importance of a legal community that represents our client community.
 The LEIF Program is designed to engage and empower law students who are historically underrepresented in the legal profession in their pursuit of public interest legal careers.

 Fellowships